-The spread of COVID-19 across the large-scale communities of Italy, Spain, China, the US, and Iran highlights that the healthcare system should speed up mobilization.
+The spread of healthcare covid-19 across the large-scale communities of Italy, Spain, China, the US, and Iran highlights that the healthcare system should speed up mobilization.
 Amind the global pandemic, a top priority should be the health of the people, both at home and at the workplace.
 World leaders should take better measures and make decisions that are in the best interest of the people.
 To make that happen, they must take immediate action to combat the spread of the virus.

-The COVID-19 Response Framework in Healthcare
+The Healthcare Covid-19 Response Framework

 Health providers are currently analyzing and reshaping health plans, quickly attempting to respond to the way COVID-19 spreads across the globe.
 In terms of strategies, the following steps should be taken into consideration: